rafalstepien/geolocation-api/README.md

 # geolocation-api

+This is a basic FastAPI application that communicates with third-party API (Ipstack.com).
+This application has a few endpoints that allow user to obtain the data from Ipstack API and save it to PostgreSQL database.

 Below one will find some information to get the high-level overview about the app:

 - The app is available under [this url](https://sofomo-geolocation-api.herokuapp.com/)